Blind beggar: I am a musician and the monkey is a businessman. He doesn't tell me what to play, and I don't tell him what to do with his money.

 Dreyfus: The beggar was the lookout man for the gang.

-Clouseau: That is impossible.
+Clouseau: He was blind.
 How can a blind man be a lookout?

-Dreyfus: [Insinuating Clouseau] How can an idiot be a police officer?
+Dreyfus: [Insinuating Clouseau] How can an idiot be a policeman?
+Answer me that!

-Clouseau: Well, all he has to do is enlist...
+Clouseau: It's very simple, all he has to do is enlist...

 Dreyfus: Shut up!

 Sir Charles Lytton: [meaning the diamond] All right, Darling, where is it?

 Claudine: [pretending to misunderstand] After all these years, you still need to ask?

 Clouseau: I arrest you, Sir Charles Phantom, the notorious pink Lytton.

 Clouseau: I see you are familiar with the falling-down-on-the-floor ploy.